 How to Start Mpesa Business in Kenya

-There are also many people subscribed to Mpesa.
+There are also many people who have subscribed to Mpesa.
 MPesa shops are profitable and relatively easy to start and operate.
-You can decide to operate an MPesa shop as your primary business, or operate it as a part time business.
+You can decide to operate an MPesa shop as your primary business or as a part-time business.
+The daily operations of an MPesa outlet include depositing cash into accounts, registering new MPesa users, and processing cash withdrawals for customers.

 The following are the requirements for starting an MPesa agent business.

-• You need to register your MPesa business under a registered Limited Company.
+- You need to register your MPesa business under a registered Limited Company.
 The company should have been operating for at least six months.

-• You must have a minimum number of three outlets that are operating under a registered limited company.
+- You must have a minimum number of three outlets that are operating under a registered limited company.

-• Make sure to operate those Mpesa businesses in different counties.
+- Make sure to operate those Mpesa businesses in different counties.

-• You must provide Safaricom with business permits for each of the outlets to get an MPesa line, VAT and tax certificates, police clearance certificates, and a banking license from a reputable financial institution.
+- You must provide Safaricom with business permits for each of the outlets to get an MPesa line, VAT and tax certificates, police clearance certificates, and a banking license from a reputable financial institution.

 Upon submission of all forms and meeting all requirements, you will be given a till number to use.